Furthering education by supporting the arts, health, youth and aging in the communities of Appleton and Shawano.

 In addition to the grants program, the Mielke Family Foundation proudly sponsors the following:

-Educator of the Year Awards, which recognize the outstanding contributions by Appleton Area School District teachers or professional educators from the K-6 and 7-12 school levels.
+Educator of the Year Awards, which recognize the outstanding contributions by Appleton Area School District teachers or professional educators from the Early Childhood-6 and 7-12 school levels.